quicwg/base-drafts/draft-ietf-quic-qpack.md

 indication that these header blocks will never be processed serves a similar function; see {{stream-cancellation}}.

-The decoder chooses when to emit Table State Synchronize instructions (see
+The decoder chooses when to emit Insert Count Increment instructions (see
-{{table-state-synchronize}}).
+{{insert-count-increment}}).
 Emitting an instruction after adding each new dynamic table entry will provide the most timely feedback to the encoder, but could be redundant with other decoder feedback.
-By delaying a Table State Synchronize instruction, the decoder might be able to coalesce multiple Table State Synchronize instructions, or replace them entirely with Header Acknowledgements (see {{header-acknowledgement}}).
+By delaying a Insert Count Increment instruction, the decoder might be able to coalesce multiple Insert Count Increment instructions, or replace them entirely with Header Acknowledgements (see {{header-acknowledgement}}).
 However, delaying too long may lead to compression inefficiencies if the encoder waits for an entry to be acknowledged before using it.